Central Michigan CSA Program

 I grew up on a farm in Central Michigan.
 Growing up, community supported agriculture meant I had to work in the garden everyday and I did, and it was big, there were two….. and I didn’t like it.
 But I did it anyway and I’ve developed a different perspective on growing my own food and enjoy the fruit and vegetable industry as farmer and market owner today.
 It’s a lot of work and it’s very rewarding.
-Our central Michigan CSA program was actually started in our 3rd year of operating the farm market located in Clare Michigan just of northbound U.S. 27.
+Our central Michigan CSA program was actually started in our 3rd year of operating the farm market located in Clare Michigan just north of U.S. 27 on the way to Jay’s Sporting Goods.
+Each year we’ve added new varieties and improved the program based on feedback from our members.
+Feedback is always welcomed and appreciated.
+Also if you have suggestions on items you’d like to see us grow, please let us know during the winter or early spring.

 Our CSA Farm in Mid Michigan